Providing better access is now easy, affordable, and it’s good business.

 It’s always a pleasure to work with Conexu… We’ve been working with Phil for several years and he is always so professional and responsive.

 - Helen, Program Officer (Access), Queensland Art Gallery l Gallery of Modern Art

-Since 2011, Conexu Foundation has been working with over thirty museums, galleries, parks and zoos to make their tours accessible through OpenAccess Tours.
+Since 2011, Conexu Foundation has been working with over forty museums, galleries, parks and zoos to make their tours accessible through OpenAccess Tours.
 See our clients here.

 We are a national non-profit organisation, and experts in both technology and communication access.
 It’s our whole focus.
 Learn more about Conexu Foundation.

 Conexu believes communication barriers should never stop people from reaching their potential.